-Symbotic's vision is to make the supply chain work better for everyone.
-It does this by developing, commercializing, and deploying innovative, end-to-end technology solutions that dramatically improve supply chain operations.
-Symbotic currently automates the processing of pallets and cases in large warehouses or distribution centers for some of the largest retail companies and wholesale companies in the world.
-Its systems enhance operations at the front end of the supply chain, and therefore benefit all supply partners further down the chain, irrespective of fulfillment strategy.
+At Symbotic, our vision is to make the supply chain work better for everyone.
+We do this by developing, commercializing, and deploying innovative, end-to-end technology solutions that dramatically improve supply chain operations.
+We currently automate the processing of pallets and cases in large warehouses or distribution centers for some of the largest retail and wholesale companies in the world.
+Our systems enhance operations at the front end of the supply chain, and therefore benefit all supply partners further down the chain, irrespective of fulfillment strategy.